Elizabeth Horton: Career

 Horton got her start in the news business as an intern in the newsroom at WBTV.

 She announced on November 16, 2016 that she would be freelancing for CBS 4 in Miami, Florida.

 She joined ABC-11 in Durham, North Carolina in November 2013.
 She forecasted the weather on weekend evenings alongside Joel Brown and Heather Waliga.
 She also reported on weather and community events during the week.
 She left the station in October 2016 announcing that she was moving to Miami, Florida to spend more time with her family.

 She joined Good Day Orlando on Fox 35 News in October 2011.
 She then worked as a full-time traffic reporter and weather anchor.
 She announced on Facebook that she would be leaving Fox 35 Orlando and taking a position in her home state of North Carolina.

 In January, 2010 Horton was hired as a full-time traffic reporter for WBTV News This Morning, alongside John Carter, Christine Nelson, and Al Conklin.
 Horton also reported for the "On the Road" series.

 Pageantry

 Horton was crowned Miss North Carolina 2006, while representing the Carolina coast.
 As Miss North Carolina, she devoted much of her time to working with the Autism Association of America, promoting her platform issue of autism awareness.
 After working as a therapist for an autistic child through Autism Outreach, Inc., Horton chose her platform in an effort to broaden public knowledge of autism and to secure funds for research.

 Not only did she serve as a goodwill ambassador as Miss North Carolina 2006, she also represented the Tarheel State at the 2007 Miss America Scholarship Pageant.

-Personal life

-Horton married Jonathan Peress on October 23, 2010.
-They have one daughter, Lola, born in 2015.

-A voice student for much of her life, Horton has received numerous accolades for vocal performance and musical theater ar local, state and national levels.
-She has extensive violin training and has studied several genres of dance with the High Point Ballet Company.